 - Build plans to engage further with identified civil society organisations.

-The targeted countries are for East Africa: Ethiopia, Uganda, and Burundi and for Southern Africa: Zambia and South Africa.
+The targeted countries were: Ethiopia, Uganda, and Burundi and for Southern Africa: Zambia and South Africa.

-Our partner for this project is the East African Civil Society Organizations’ Forum (EACSOF).
+Our partner for this project was the East African Civil Society Organizations’ Forum (EACSOF).

 Funding of the project